nakrute/tcg-checker/README.md

 # tcg-checker
-Bot to check current number of events at a tcg shop
+Bot to check current number of events at a tcg shop, currently checking several shops in tri-state area